 About the Authors

-Peter Zheutlin is the author of Around the World on Two Wheels: Annie Londonderry’s Extraordinary Ride (Citadel Press, 2007) and the co-author, with Thomas B. Graboys, M.D., of Life in the Balance: A Physician’s Memoir of Life, Love and Loss with Parkinson’s Disease and Dementia (Union Square Press, 2008).
+Peter Zheutlin is the co-author of The Unofficial Girls Guide to New York: Inside the Cafes, Clubs and Neighborhoods of HBO's Girls, The Unofficial Mad Men Cookbook: Inside the Kitchens, Bars and Restaurants of Mad Men, author of Around the World on Two Wheels: Annie Londonderry’s Extraordinary Ride (Citadel Press, 2007) and the co-author, with Thomas B. Graboys, M.D., of Life in the Balance: A Physician’s Memoir of Life, Love and Loss with Parkinson’s Disease and Dementia (Union Square Press, 2008).
 He is also the co-author, with Robert P. Smith, of Riches Among the Ruins: Adventures in the Dark Corners of the Global Economy (AMACOM, 2009).
 Peter’s work has appeared in The Boston Globe, The Christian Science Monitor, The Los Angeles Times, The New York Times, AARP Magazine and numerous other publications in the U.S. and abroad.

 Judy and Peter live outside of Boston, Massachusetts.